r-pufky/docs/apps/gpg/ubuntu.md

 1. Pre-configured Yubikey.

 ### Install GPG On Machine
-This will provide GPG interactions as well as an agent to provide key material to putty, winscp, etc.
+This will provide GPG interactions as well as an agent to provide key material.

 ```cmd
 apt update && apt upgrade